hongkongkiwi/docker-rabbitmq-configs/README.md

 ## Command line

 In one tab:
-- `docker-compose up rabbit`
+- `bin/docker-compose.sh`
-This will spin up the RabbitMQ instance and display its logs
+This will start the rabbitmq instance (called 'rabbit') and worker that will consume from `my-queue.worker`, log messages in the terminal acknowledge the messages have been received so RabbitMQ can remove them from the queue once processed.

 In the second tab:
-- `docker-compose up worker`
-This will start the worker that will consume from `my-queue`, log messages in the terminal acknowledge the messages have been received so RabbitMQ can remove them from the queue once processed.

-In the third tab:
 - `pry` / `irb`
 - `require 'lib/rabbit_mq'`
 - `RabbitMQ::Publisher.publish` + YOUR MESSAGE OR PAYLOAD